lmxy0212/ML_project/README.md

-# ML_project
+# Machine Learning project
-This is a machine learning project for CS-UY4563
+This is a machine learning project to examine the factors that drives Airbnb rentals to success across NYC.

 The project guideline is attached below: